JonasMaennle/TradeRepublicDownloader/README.md

 ```
 You can also create a .exe (which still demands an installed JRE)

-The 'Trade Republic Downloader.exe' will be generated in the build folder aswell.
+The 'Trade Republic Downloader.exe' will be generated in the build folder as well.
 ```shell
 .\gradlew createExe
 ```